-Who wants to practice?
+Who wants to do music practice?

 Your child started music lessons, but doesn’t want to practice music on a regular basis.
 They’ve lost their initial enthusiasm for learning to play their instrument.
 The music teacher has been encouraging practice at home, but alas, it isn’t happening.